-As with paper petitions, the petition organiser will need to provide the Council with their name, postal address and email address.
+As with paper petitions, the petition organiser will need to provide their name, postal address and email address.
 He/she will also need to indicate how long the petition should be open for signatures.
 Most petitions run for six months, but you can choose a shorter or longer period.

 We will send an acknowledgement to the person who organised the petition within ten working days of receiving it.
 This will indicate who is dealing with the petition.